Skip to main content

 Tool Reference Detection

 The validator scans the ## Workflow section for backtick-enclosed tool names.
-A word in backticks is a tool reference if it matches a route name in the group’s tools array.
+A word in backticks is a tool reference if it matches a tool name in the group’s tools array.

 Workflow text: "Search using `searchSymbol`."